-In Sydney, Australia, emergency lighting systems must adhere to the Australian Standard AS/NZS 2293.
+When the main power supply fails, emergency lighting provides illumination, allowing people to safely evacuate or continue their operations.
+In Sydney, Australia, emergency lighting systems must comply with the Australian Standard AS/NZS 2293.

 Types of Emergency Lighting

-- Escape route lighting: lights up paths for secure evacuation.
+- Escape route lighting: illuminates paths for safe evacuation.

-- Open area lighting: also called anti-panic lighting, helps avert panic in open spaces.
+- Open area lighting: also known as anti-panic lighting, helps prevent panic in open areas.

-- High-risk task area lighting: offers light for the safe termination of hazardous processes or equipment.
+- High-risk task area lighting: provides light for the safe shut-down of dangerous processes or machinery.

-Emergency lighting upgrades can enhance safety, fulfill regulatory requirements, and boost energy efficiency.
+An emergency lighting upgrade can enhance safety, meet regulatory requirements, and improve energy efficiency.

-Upgrading an outdated system guarantees its functionality and reliability during emergencies.
+Upgrading an outdated system ensures that it remains functional and reliable during emergencies.

-The process of upgrading your emergency lighting system involves evaluating the existing system, planning the upgrade, executing the changes, and performing maintenance and testing.
+Upgrading your emergency lighting system involves assessing the current system, planning the upgrade, implementing the changes, and performing maintenance and testing.

-Identify any shortcomings and areas needing improvement.
-Determine if your system complies with the latest Australian Standards.
+Determine whether your system complies with the latest Australian Standards.